MFaisal125/CEH-Labs/README.md

 ## SQL Injection

-Learn about SQL injection vulnerabilities and how to prevent them.
+You can learn about SQL injection vulnerabilities and how to prevent them.

 ## Hacking Wireless Networks